diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 | **Workforce management** | Direct Access to Zendesk Website | Great for further help than what is covered in this guide |
 | **Admin Center** | Account Settings | Where to set up users, forms, fields used in forms, etc. |

-When you select an option from that menu, it will open a whole other menu with multiple sub-menus on the left particular to that subject.
-Each currently used options are explained in the subsequent sections of this guide.
+When you select an option from that menu, it will open a whole other set of menus and sub-menus on the left particular to that subject.
+The subsequent sections of this guide explain each currently used option.

 ___
 ## Support | Tickets Management
 ___

+This section is mainly used by engineers, so you will undoubtedly find your way around it.